-Beginning with data for completions in the second quarter of 1999, the Census Bureau enacted a new procedure for computing standard errors.
-The new procedure may result in differences in standard errors from prior methodology, so standard errors were revised back to the third quarter of 1998.
+Beginning with data for completions in the second quarter of 1999, the Census Bureau implemented a new procedure for computing standard errors.
+The new procedure may result in differences in standard errors derived using the prior methodology, so standard errors were revised back to the third quarter of 1998.